 Fillet welded joints are not only the most frequently used weld joints but are also one of the most difficult to weld with any real degree of consistency.
 Fillet welds require a higher heat input than a butt joint of the same thickness and, with less skilled welders this can lead to lack of penetration and/or fusion defects that cannot be detected by visual examination and other NDT techniques.

-Fillet welded joints are therefore much more difficult to weld and inspect.
+Fillet welded joints are therefore much more difficult to weld and to inspect volumetrically.
 Often the welds that are produced are larger than they need to be or they may be of a poor shape which can adversely influence their service performance.

-To overcome these difficulties, designers need to specify accurately the most appropriate throat size and welding personnel should strive to achieve the specified design size.
-Welders also need to be adequately trained and sufficiently skilled to be capable of maintaining an acceptable weld quality.
+To overcome these difficulties, designers need to specify accurately the most appropriate throat size (or leg length or indeed both requirements) and welding personnel should strive to achieve the specified design size with care.
+Welders themselves also need to be adequately trained and sufficiently skilled to be capable of maintaining an acceptable weld quality, weld size and the most appropriate level of workmanship.

 For more information, please contact us.